actusfrf/actus-webapp/ReadMe.md

 ### Build and run the frontend

 Welcome to level 2!
 Now you are going to build and run the frontend to the ACTUS App.
+Note that the instructions in this step work for both Linux and Windows.

 First, navigate to the frontend root folder